 - Loss of support and protection

-Your lawyer can also inform you of additional damages you may be eligible to recover from.
+Your car accident lawyer can also inform you of additional damages you may be eligible to recover from.
 We understand the tremendous pain your family is having to face and our compassionate attorneys want to alleviate the added financial burden you’re dealing with.

 How Much Will a DUI Accident Lawyer Cost?

 Our DUI lawyers work on a contingency fee basis, meaning we only collect fees if we secure you compensation.
 Our contingency percentages vary on if the case was settled through a settlement or court award.
 You can expect fees to range between 25 to 40% of what you recover.

 We will cover the cost of legal necessities that can help win your case, such as hiring an accident reconstructionist to testify that the defendant acted negligently.
 If we are not successful in your case, we do not get paid.

 What Evidence Can Show My Damages?

 To strengthen your case, it’s important to collect any evidence that can prove the severity of your injuries and damages.
 Your New Orleans personal injury lawyer can help you do this and it can include any of the following:

 The police officer that responded to the scene of the crash will create an accident report that you are able to pick up from the city’s police department.

 These can give insight into the severity of your injuries as well as how much you have spent visiting health care providers.